willynilly/ionic2-multiloading/README.md

     ...
 })
 export class MyComponent {
-    constructor(private multiLoadingService: MultiLoadingService)
+    constructor(private multiLoadingService: MultiLoadingService) {

     }
+}

 ```

-3. Then before you do a request, run:
+3. Then before you do a request in your component, run:
 ```
 loadData() {
     this.multiLoadingService.startLoading('some-data-request-id', 'Loading...');